-- the registration of such allocations in the corresponding IANA Number Registries; - other related registry management tasks including the management of returned IP address space, and general registry maintenance; and - the administration of the special-purpose "IN-ADDR.ARPA" and "IP6.ARPA" DNS zones, in accordance with IPv4 and IPv6 allocations, respectively. - These activities are referred to in this document, collectively, as "IANA Numbering Services."
+- other related registry management tasks including the management of returned IP address space, and general registry maintenance; and - the administration of the special-purpose "IN-ADDR.ARPA" and "IP6.ARPA" DNS zones, in accordance with IPv4 and IPv6 allocations, respectively. - 2007 These activities are referred to in this document, collectively, as "IANA Numbering Services."